 Another thing I have noticed is that some people will not understand your unorthodox family.
 Some will be curious about your little one’s story but I had to learn that your story isn’t meant for everyone’s ears.
 I remember reading in a bible plan that was about foster parenting/caregiving and so forth that you have to protect the child’s story.
 And sometimes there are layers to his/her story or it may not be what people want to hear.
 It may be something complex or not as complex to explain.
 Whatever it is, it is still none of their business.
 So, stop explaining to people.
 And all they need to know is that what is being done is for the child’s best interest.

 So, when you feel discouraged or having a setback, God’s love and Word is life-giving and it propels you forward in the unknown and every circumstance.
 His mercy and grace reminds you that you don’t have to be a perfect parent.
-His grace and mercy give you the fuel to press in loving and instructing this child into receiving God’s love, seeking God, and discovering their destiny.
+His grace and mercy give you the fuel to press in loving and instructing this child into receiving God’s love, seeking God, and discovering his/her destiny.
 Moreover, be present and enjoy this season or seasons where you get to watch your little ones blossom from the love of God.
-Mordecai raised his cousin, Esther, and He even prepared her for a destiny that involved helping save God’s people.
+Mordecai raised his cousin, Esther, and he even prepared her for a destiny that involved helping save God’s people (Esther 2).
 So what can we learn from Mordecai?

-✴Raise them with authority and confidence of our Savior.
+✴Raise them with the authority and confidence of our Savior.

 For God gave us a spirit not of fear but of power and love and self-control.
 2 Timothy 1:7